William McAulay: Career

 Born in Newton near Cambuslang in 1879, as a teenager McAulay played for local teams in the village and for Junior side Cambuslang Hibernian.
 He was signed by Celtic in April 1898 and scored in his single league appearance before being released by the Glasgow club in October of the same year in a cost-cutting measure.

 McAulay was picked up by Sheffield Wednesday but only featured for their reserves and went back to Scotland on loan to Dundee.
 He then moved to Walsall Town Swifts, and in the three subsequent seasons turned out for Aston Villa, Portsmouth and Middlesbrough.
+Whilst at Walsall he scored a hat-trick of penalties in the second half of his club's 7-3 win against Luton Town.
+All three penalties were awarded for handball.

 McAulay moved back to Scotland permanently when transferring to Aberdeen in 1903.
 He was the new club's first-ever league goalscorer after the merger leading to their formation.
 He spent three seasons at Pittodrie, averaging around a goal every three league games.
 In 1904 the Aberdeen Evening Gazette commented "He is, off the field, one of the most modest of men, and on it one of the trickiest players going.
 It is not too much to say that it is his experience and coaching that has made such a vast improvement on the team's forward play".
 He also spent time on loan at Arthurlie.